cloudnative-pg/cloudnative-pg/docs/src/cloud_setup.md

 ./deployment/kubernetes/deploy.sh | kubectl apply -f -
 ```

-By default a `standard` storage class is available after cluster creation, using
+By default, a `standard` storage class is available after cluster creation, using
 standard hard disks.
-For other storage types you'll need to create specific
+For other storage types, you'll need to create specific
 storage classes.

 !!!
 Seealso "About GKE storage classes"